An Environment of Safety, Acceptance, and Hope.

 Approach:

-At Recovery and Wellness Center of Eastern Washington, we work as a multidisciplinary treatment team of therapists, registered dieticians, eating disorder coaches, and medical professionals to provide comprehensive care.
-I also strive to collaborate with outpatient providers and connect with a patient’s family and supports, who are all important allies for recovery.
+At Recovery and Wellness Center of Eastern Washington, we work as a multidisciplinary treatment team of therapists, registered dietitians, eating disorder coaches, and medical professionals to provide comprehensive care.
+I also strive to collaborate with outpatient providers and connect with patients’ family and supports, who are all important allies for recovery.

-I practice evidence-based medicine to provide the highest quality of care.
-I work closely with a functional medicine physician and a certified eating disorder specialist.
-Individuals with eating disorders have often experienced a lack of understanding about their eating disorders from healthcare professionals.
-I endeavor to build a safe medical environment and help patients to advocate for themselves in other healthcare settings.
-I advocate, speak, and educate about eating disorders to those in the medical field.”
+I practice evidence-based medicine to provide the highest quality of care, working closely with a functional medicine physician and a certified eating disorder specialist.
+Individuals with eating disorders have often experienced a lack of understanding from healthcare professionals.
+I endeavor to build a safe medical environment and help patients advocate for themselves in other healthcare settings.
+I speak and educate about eating disorders to those in the medical field.
+I also have a special interest in caring for the neurodiverse.

 Affiliations: